Joining the league

 The home team must provide the shuttles.
 Where possible, feathers should be used, but if not synthetic shuttles that are a type certified as complying with the Laws of Badminton can be used.
 Clubs should notify opponents which type of shuttle they use at the Fixtures Meeting.

-The fully completed score card signed by each captain should be posted by the home club to the League Match Secretary within 7 days of the match taking place.
+The fully completed score card signed by each captain should be posted by the home club to the League Match Secretary within 72 hours of the match taking place.
+Clubs will receive a 2 point deduction per late/incomplete card.

 All matches are to be played.
 The only reason for postponement shall be for non-availability of the hall, inclement weather or national emergency.
 A fixture should not be cancelled without the consent of the opponents.